aws-samples/amazon-chime-sa-tools/README.md

 ## Tools

-- [**CloudWatch Dashboard for Amazon Chime Voice Connector**](dashboard) - This folder includes a CloudFormation template that creates a dashboard of Amazon Chime Voice Connector metrics.
+- [**CloudWatch Dashboard for Amazon Voice Connector**](dashboard) - This folder includes a CloudFormation template that creates a dashboard of Amazon Voice Connector metrics.
 A script is also included that will create a dashboard for each of your account's configured voice connectors.

 ## License